 Any drug has the potential to be misused or abused.
 The three most common are:

 All of these drugs have a powerful effect on the brain, and when abused, can cause serious damage and even death.
 Learn more about prescription drug abuse on our Signs & Symptoms page.

+Many prescription painkillers are opioids which are the same components found in illicit narcotics such as heroin.
+These powerful medications are used to relieve pain, but have highly addictive properties and should only be used as directed.
 Painkillers, or opioids, are powerful medications used to relieve pain.
 They have a purpose, but also have addictive properties and should be used only as directed and with that consideration in mind.
 These medications can include, for example, Vicodin®, Percocet®, and morphine.
 These medications reduce the perception of pain.
 They can also produce drowsiness, mental confusion and slow breathing.
 Taking too much, too fast or in conjunction with the wrong thing can have serious consequences, dramatically slowing your breathing, and potentially causing death.
 Learn more about the dangers of abusing prescription drugs on our Signs & Symptoms page.

 A controlled substance is any drug or chemical that can be regulated by the government.
 This can include both illegal and prescription drugs.
 The Controlled Substances Act (CSA) was enacted by the Congress of the United States in 1970.
 Not every drug is federally regulated — some are regulated by state governments.